thanpolas/degenking/README.md

     -   Implemented multi-chain functionality on all queries.
 Chain will be determined based on the `chainId` property passed as the provider object.
     -   Added new function `getAddresses()` to get the appropriate addresses constants module.
     -   **Breaking Changes**
+        -   Signatures of all blockchain querying functions have changed, now require chainId definition.
         -   Broke out the "addresses" constants module into per network (for now Harmony and DFK Network) and standardised naming.
         -   `PROFESSIONS_TO_QUESTS` will be available from the address constants modules.
         -   Removed the `ADDRESS` constant, has been replaced by `ADDRESSES_HARMONY` and `ADDRESSES_DFKN`.